AkifhanIlgaz/Web-Crawler/README.md

 git clone https://github.com/AkifhanIlgaz/web-crawler.git
 ```

-Then, type the command below to your terminal with the URL of website you want to crawl
+Then, type the command below to your terminal with the URL of website you want to crawl.

 ```bash
 npm run start <URL_of_website>